Why Facebook is Vital for Small Businesses

 It lowers your marketing spend due to the amazing targeting options and data it has gathered on every user.

 If you run an ad on television or radio, it goes out to everyone.
 Using your insights from step one means that you can run super targeted ads at people who are likely to be interested in your content.

 ‘Pages to watch’ lets you keep an eye on the competition and influencers in your business niche.

 See what is and what isn’t working for your competitors.
-Copy them or do something different!
+Imitate them or do something different!
 Facebook is in the process of rolling out a feature that will let you see all the ads a page is running, whether or not you are part of their intended audience.
 This is part of their transparency policy but could be a valuable tool for marketers spying on their competition too.